-How To Identify Vinyl and Rubber Clothes
+How to Identify Vinyl and Rubber Clothes

 The shiny, plastic-coated fabrics we commonly call vinyl are typically made with a woven backing of polyester fibers that are then coated with polyvinyl chloride or a blend of PVC and polyurethane.
 So the label may indicate PVC or PU and polyester.
 The stiffer the fabric, the larger the percentage of PVC; silky, stretchy vinyl is largely polyurethane.
 The fabric may also be referred to as pleather, leather-look, or faux patent leather.

-Coating fabric with natural rubber was a way to provide a waterproof finish to raingear from Macintoshes to boots.
+Coating fabric with natural rubber is a way to provide a waterproof finish on rain-gear like rain boots.
 As chemists found new ways to extrude rubber into thinner, finer threads, latex and neoprene entered the fashion scene.
 Latex can be knitted into leotards and stockings to provide stretch or molded into a more solid sheet to form gloves and garments with glued seams.

 Neoprene is another rubber textile that can be formed into a solid textile that has no raveling or extruded into fine threads for knitting.
 Neoprene is found in everything from high fashion to wetsuits to tights.